michaelslec/dotfiles/README.md

         sudo chmod 744 install.sh zshInstall.sh

-4. Finally, run the install script and follow the dialog:
+4. Finally, run the install script and follow the dialog (It is recommended that you say "yes" to all dialogs for first time install):

         ./install.sh